A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-21484: Qualcomm Sm8750 Information Disclosure

-CVE-2025-21484 is an information disclosure vulnerability in Qualcomm Sm8750 Firmware occurring during RTP packet decoding.
-This article covers the technical details, affected firmware versions, and mitigation steps.
+CVE-2025-21484 is an information disclosure vulnerability in Qualcomm Sm8750 Firmware affecting RTP packet processing.
+This article covers the technical details, affected versions, security impact, and mitigation.

 CVE-2025-21484 Overview

-CVE-2025-21484 is an information disclosure vulnerability affecting a broad range of Qualcomm Snapdragon firmware platforms.
-The flaw resides in the User Equipment (UE) modem code that decodes and reassembles fragments from Real-time Transport Protocol (RTP) packets received over the network.
-Improper bounds handling during fragment reassembly allows an unauthenticated remote attacker to read memory beyond the intended buffer, leaking sensitive information from the modem subsystem.
-The weakness is classified under CWE-126: Buffer Over-read.
-Qualcomm published a patch in its September 2025 Security Bulletin.
+CVE-2025-21484 is an information disclosure vulnerability affecting a broad range of Qualcomm chipsets and firmware.
+The flaw occurs when the User Equipment (UE) receives a Real-time Transport Protocol (RTP) packet from the network and decodes or reassembles its fragments.
+Improper handling during fragment reassembly enables an attacker on the network to read memory contents beyond the intended buffer boundaries.
+The vulnerability is classified under [CWE-126: Buffer Over-read].

 Critical Impact